Statusnone420/PR-Dashboard/PLAN.md

   - scope
   - repo full name
   - labels
+- [ ] Make feedback recording idempotent before wiring it into store actions.
+- [ ] Prefer deriving aggregate feedback from durable state.
+If storing events, store per-canonical-issue/action markers and recompute aggregate counters from those markers.
 - [ ] Add tests for feedback storage normalization.
-- [ ] Add tests that saving to board increments feedback.
+- [ ] Add tests that saving to board increments feedback once.
+- [ ] Add tests that saving an already-saved issue does not double-count feedback.
-- [ ] Add tests that moving to Working increments feedback.
+- [ ] Add tests that moving to Working increments feedback once.
+- [ ] Add tests that repeated movement into Working does not double-count the same canonical issue/action marker.
-- [ ] Add tests that moving to Merged increments feedback.
+- [ ] Add tests that moving to Merged increments feedback once.
-- [ ] Add tests that moving to Passed increments negative feedback.
+- [ ] Add tests that moving to Passed increments negative feedback once.
-- [ ] Add tests that hiding issue/repo increments negative feedback.
+- [ ] Add tests that hiding issue/repo increments negative feedback once.
+- [ ] Add tests that reloading/re-rendering does not increment feedback.
+- [ ] Add tests that import merge does not double-count known markers.
 - [ ] Add tests that feedback adjustment is capped at `+8 / -10`.
 - [ ] Add tests that closed issue remains zero even with positive feedback.
 - [ ] Implement `matchFeedback.js`.